 Over the next few years, comments at school increased, until I got them on pretty much a daily basis.
 There were the girls I barely knew who would come up to me and ask, “Why don’t you dye your hair?”
 (I remember telling one of them “My mum won’t let me”, to which she replied, “Just tell her you don’t want to look like such a freak!” before clapping her hand to her mouth and giggling “Oops, sorry!”)
 There was the group of popular girls who briefly toyed with making me their project, trying to get me to go to their houses so that they could dye my hair (and eyebrows, and eyelashes … I’m one of those gingers).
 There were the friends who sympathetically said “I feel so sorry for you”, “I’m so glad I’m not ginger”, and “You’re quite pretty for a ginger person”.
 There was the repeated question, “Does the carpet match the curtains?”

 It wasn’t bullying in the traditional sense.
 I wasn’t unpopular, and a lot of the kids who said these things were otherwise friendly towards me and, I think, liked me.
 My class at school was small and tight-knit, and I was fond of nearly everyone in it – I didn’t blame them.
 It was just accepted that “ginger” was synonymous with “ugly”.
 Many of the comments weren’t even directed at me: for instance, there were girls who fretted loudly that their blonde dye had made their hair look “a bit ginger”, while their friends reassured them that it hadn’t.
 These remarks hurt just as much as those aimed deliberately at me.
 I never let on, though.
 If anyone said something negative about my hair, I would laugh and quickly change the subject.
 Sometimes, if a friend defended me, the perpetrator might reply “Lorna doesn’t mind, do you, Lorna?” and I would say no. Looking back, it seems spineless of me not to have stood up for myself, but it felt as though to challenge people would make me seem even more of an outsider.
 Plus, in my head, they were right: I was hideous.
 I was the one at fault, not them.
 My self-esteem plummeted.
 I believed I was less important than those around me, my opinions and feelings less valid.
+"Ginger" felt like my whole identity, eclipsing everything else.

 I began dyeing my hair when I was 14, initially with wash-in-wash-out stuff, and then with semi-permanent dye.
 At the beginning, I used a darker shade of auburn, before moving on to brown.
 My mum hated that I was doing this.
 We used to argue about it, and I would lie and pretend I hadn’t dyed my hair when I very clearly had.
 One day, I came home from school to find my secret supply of home-dye kits spread across my bed, in the same way that other mums might expose their teenage daughter’s hidden stash of cigarettes or condoms.
 She would tell me my obsession with my hair was silly, that I shouldn’t be so concerned with my appearance; I would reply that it wasn’t me who had a problem with how I looked, but other people.
 Older relatives tutted at me for “spoiling” my hair, but I didn’t care: for the first time, I resembled those around me, and a few people at school told me I looked much better for hiding my natural colouring.